mGPT: Few-Shot Learners Go Multilingual

-We evaluate mGPT in a few- and zero-shot settings.
-Following the methodology of ~\cite{brown2020language}, in the zero-shot setting, the model is shown a formatted test prompt in natural language, while in the few-shot setting, the prompt is augmented with several demonstrations, i. e., examples with answers taken from the training data and formatted in the same way as the current test sample.
-We used slightly different variations of these approaches for each type of task.
-These details are described in more detail below.
+We conduct an extrinsic evaluation of mGPT and baselines on classification and sequence labeling tasks in zero-shot and few-shot settings.
+In the zero-shot setting, the model is shown a test example formatted as a prompt in natural language, while in the few-shot setting, the model is provided with $k$ demonstrations from the training data specified via prompts.
+The prompt examples for each task are presented in~\autoref{tab:prompts}.